VachaShah/backport/README.md

 This fork has some new features on top of the original Github Action.
 Following is a list of new features and how to use them:

 1. `files_to_skip`: This optional input option can be added to the Github Action in order to pass a list of files that can be skipped during backport.
+2. `failure_labels`: This optional parameter can be used to provide a comma seperated list of labels that get added to PRs with failing backports.